 1 Alex is a 2015 graduate of the George Mason University School of Law, where he served as the Managing Editor (2013-2014) and Editor-in-Chief (2014-2015) of the National Security Law Journal.
-He also holds a master's degree in U.S. National Security Policy from the Security Studies Program at the Edmund A. Walsh School of Foreign Service at Georgetown University, a Certificate in Public Leadership from Brookings Executive Education, and an Executive Certificate in Facilitation from Georgetown University.
-He currently works at the White House as the Director of the Contingency Operations Division, Office of Administration, Executive Office of the President.
-The views he may express in this course are his alone, and do not necessarily reflect the views of the Office of Administration, the White

-House, the Biden-Harris Administration, or the United States Government.
+He holds a master's degree in U.S. National Security Policy from the Security Studies Program at the Edmund A. Walsh School of Foreign Service at Georgetown University, a Certificate in Public Leadership from Brookings Executive Education, and an Executive Certificate in Facilitation from Georgetown University.
+Since 2020, he has worked at the White House as the Director of the Contingency Operations Division, Office of Administration, Executive Office of the President.
+The views he may express in this course are his alone, and do not necessarily reflect the views of the Office of Administration, the White House, or the United States Government.